-Probably the most used alternative to the RACI, the RASCI chart stands for: Responsible, Accountable, Supportive, Consulted, Informed.
-Supportive accounts for the roles on the team that support the one Responsible in the completion of the task.
-The differentiation between Supportive and Consulted is that Consulted will give information, whilst Supportive will actively participate in the task.
+Probably the most used alternative to the RACI, the RASCI chart stands for: responsible, accountable, supportive, consulted, and informed.
+Supportive accounts for the roles on the team that support the one responsible in completion of the task.
+The differentiation between supportive and consulted is that consulted will give information, whilst supportive will actively participate in the task.

-Taking RACI further, the advocators of the CARS model say that it eliminates unnecessary information that the RACI provides.
+Taking RACI further, the advocates of the CARS model say that it eliminates unnecessary information that the RACI provides.
 It stands for:

-Some think the RACI model assigns terms that are pretty obvious—i.e. Accountable is often the Project Manager or Product Owner, and Inform—well isn’t this a wider range of stakeholders in the project that you haven’t defined?
+Some think the RACI model assigns terms which are pretty obvious—i.e. accountable is often the project manager or product owner, and inform—well isn’t this a wider range of stakeholders in the project that you haven’t defined?

-Relatively similar to the RACI chart, but swaps Responsible for Drivers and Accountable for Approvers, therefore pushing the descriptions more to action-based terms.
+Relatively similar to the RACI diagram, but swaps responsible for drivers and accountable for approvers, therefore pushing the descriptions more to action based terms.
 This serves to clarify what those roles will do, where there can be confusion with the RACI matrix.

-A variation on the DACI again focuses more on the actions involved rather than roles, so Contributes, Leads, Approves, Monitors.
+A variation on the DACI which again focuses more on the actions involved rather than roles, so contributes, leads, approves, monitors.

-As an example, I recently worked on a discovery and definition piece for the setup of a loyalty program for a fashion brand.
+As an example, I recently worked on a discovery and definition piece for the set up of a loyalty programme for a fashion brand.
 The RACI I created you can see below (I had names in the chart, but I’ve changed to roles to make it anonymous.

 As you can see, there are a fair few tasks and deliverables, as well as stakeholders.
 As I was creating this RACI, I came across a few conflicts which I outline below: